nf-core/scrnaseq/docs/usage.md

 ```

 > Note that you need to specify either a `--genome` or `--fasta` when running the STARsolo workflow.
 The Kallisto and Alevin workflows can utilize a `--transcript_fasta` instead, whereas STAR needs a genomic FastA file as input in all cases.

+### `--gtf`

+Specify a valid GTF file for the workflow here.

+### `--transcript_fasta`

+If you intend to skip the generation of a transcriptomic FastA file, you can use this parameter to supply a transcriptomic FastA file here.
+If you don't specify this, it will be automatically generated from the supplied genomics FastA file utilizing the GTF annotation subsequently.

+### `--salmon_index`

+This can be used to specify a precomputed Salmon index in the pipeline, in order to skip the generation of required indices by Salmon itself.

+### `--txp2gene`

+This allows the specification of a transcript to gene mapping file for Salmon Alevin and AlevinQC.

+> This is not the same as the `kallisto_gene_map` parameter down below and is only used by the Salmon Alevin workflow.

+### `--kallisto_gene_map`

+Specify a Kallisto gene mapping file here.
+If you don't, this will be automatically created in the Kallisto workflow when specifying a valid `--gtf` file.

 ### `--igenomesIgnore`